 Erin Mills was built in several phases during the 70’s and 80’s, and you can see 4 distinct sub-neighbourhoods.
 Pheasant Run, Council Ring and Sawmill Valley were developed in the 1970’s, and west Erin Mills during the late 1980’s.
 In the 1970’s, Mississauga placed a high value on nature and path systems, and like Meadowvale further north, in Erin Mills you will find more outdoor paths and trails then anywhere else in the city.
 In the 80’s, the development focus switched to the homes themselves, so in west Erin Mills you’ll find large all brick homes with more bathrooms, but relatively smaller lots and less paths and green spaces.

 Note: Click here for Central Erin Mills, the newer community north of highway 403.

 The are 4 areas that comprise South Erin Mills.
 Council Ring & Pheasant Run were designed for middle class families, with a mix of semi’s and smaller detached homes.
 The Sawmill Valley/ Bridlepath neighbourhood and West Erin Mills was designed to be more prestigious, with mostly large brick homes.
-Prices in Erin Mills can vary greatly depending on what part of Erin Mills interests you.
+Real Estate in Erin Mills and the prices can vary greatly depending on what part of the community interests you.